Estimates for short character sums evaluated at homogeneous polynomials: Results on lattices

 where $\lam_i(\xbf)=L_{i,1}(\xbf)+L_{i,2}(\xbf)+\cdots + L_{i,n_i}(\xbf)\omega_i^{n_i-1}$ and $\lam_i'(\ybf)=L'_{i,1}(\ybf)+L'_{i,2}(\ybf)+\cdots + L'_{i,n_i}(\ybf)\omega_i^{n_i-1}$, and the matrices $A,A'$ defined by

 are nonsingular mod $p$.
-We view this as a shifted and asymmetric version of $\eta(z_1,...,z_s)$ defined in \eqref{eqn:def_eta}; it has been shifted so the domain of $\xbf,\ybf$ is now centered at the origin, and it is asymmetric in the sense that the linear forms in the definition of $\lam_i$ and $\lam'_i$ differ.
-We now consider another way to interpret this quantity.
+We view this as a shifted and asymmetric version of $\eta(z_1,...,z_s)$ defined in \eqref{eqn:def_eta}; it has been shifted so the domain of $\xbf,\ybf$ is now centered at the origin, and it is asymmetric in the sense that the linear forms in the definitions of $\lam_i$ and $\lam'_i$ differ.
+We now consider another interpretation (originating in \cite{Kon10}) of this quantity.
 Define the lattice

 For $\Hbf = (H_1,...,H_n)$ with $H_i>0$, recall we let $ B_{\Hbf} := \{\xbf\in \bR^n: -H_i\leq x_i\leq H_i\}$ denote the real-variable box.
-Then \eqref{eqn:def_eta_2} is bounded by $|B_\Hbf^{2}\cap \Lcal_\zbf|$, transforming the problem of estimating \eqref{eqn:def_eta_2} to studying the size of the intersection of a convex set with a lattice.
+Then \eqref{eqn:def_eta_2} is bounded by $|B_\Hbf^{2}\cap \Lcal_\zbf|$, hence transforming the problem of estimating \eqref{eqn:def_eta_2} to studying the size of the intersection of a convex set with a lattice.
 This allows us to access advantageous properties of lattices, which is our focus in the present section (culminating in Propositions \ref{prop:keyfacts} and \ref{prop:keyfact_dual}).
 In particular, this requires new ideas beyond \cite{BC10}.